Understanding and Preventing Industrial Fires: A Safety Guide

 2. Proper Material Storage and Handling

-The cornerstone of fire prevention lies in proper material management:
+The cornerstone of local fire prevention lies in proper material management:

 - Store flammable liquids in designated safety cabinets with proper ventilation.
 Always maintain separation between incompatible materials, using the chemical compatibility chart as your guide.
 Consider implementing a digital inventory system to track the location and quantity of hazardous materials.